-I've always said, "The body should go when the mind goes."
+I've always said, "The employee should go when their mind has already left."

-Zappos has a program that pays new employees $4000 to quit the company during initial training sessions.
-The policy is designed to make sure new employees are committed to working at the online retailer beyond just a paycheck.
+Zappos has had a program that pays new employees $4,000 to quit the company during initial training sessions.
+The policy was designed to make sure their new hires are committed to working beyond just a paycheck.

 Is this something you should do?